Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Theoretical analysis of the basic algorithm

 \section{Theoretical analysis of the basic algorithm}

 We present here proofs of the theoretical results of the paper.
-Althroughout the proofs, we shall work under the Assumptions on $f$ stated in Section~\ref{sec:algo} and the Assumptions on $\mathcal{M}$ stated in Section~\ref{sec:autoalgo}.
+All throughout the proofs, we shall work under the Assumptions on $f$ stated in Section~\ref{sec:algo} and the Assumptions on $\mathcal{M}$ stated in Section~\ref{sec:autoalgo}.